Annual Comprehensive Financial Reports

-The Comprehensive Annual Financial Report (CAFR) is an all-encompassing audited financial report for Orange County as a whole.
+The Annual Comprehensive Financial Report is an all-encompassing audited financial report for Orange County as a whole.
 It includes financial statements for all operations, narrative information and analyses, updated debt disclosures, multi-year statistical trend information, and reports and opinions from the County’s independent auditor.
 This report serves to fulfill the County’s legal requirement for a financial audit and countywide financial report for the fiscal year.
-Since 1982, the Comptroller has received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association for the Comprehensive Annual Financial Report (CAFR).
+Since 1982, the Comptroller has received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association for the Annual Comprehensive Financial Report.

-The Bond Disclosure Supplement Report is issued in conjunction with the CAFR.
+The Bond Disclosure Supplement Report is issued in conjunction with the Annual Comprehensive Financial Report.
 It is intended to provide additional information concerning the County’s financial operations and indebtedness.
-In conjunction with the CAFR, it also serves to fulfill the annual reporting requirements of Rule 15c2-12 of the Securities and Exchange Commission (SEC).
+In conjunction with the Annual Comprehensive Financial Report, it also serves to fulfill the annual reporting requirements of Rule 15c2-12 of the Securities and Exchange Commission (SEC).

 The annual Business-Type Activity Financial Reports provide additional financial information for Orange County’s Convention Center, Solid Waste System, and the Water Utilities System.
-These annual audited reports present a higher level of detailed financial information for these business-type operations than what is reported in the CAFR.
+These annual audited reports present a higher level of detailed financial information for these business-type operations than what is reported in the Annual Comprehensive Financial Report.
 Also, they include comparative financial information for the current and prior fiscal years’ operations.

 The monthly Business-Type Activity Financial Reports provide additional financial information for Orange County’s Convention Center, Solid Waste System, and the Water Utilities System.
 These monthly unaudited reports present month-to-date and cumulative fiscal year-to-date financial operating information for these business-type operations.
 Monthly reports are published 11 times a year from October through August, with annual audited reports published for the fiscal year ending in September (see Business-Type Activities Financial Reports – Annual).